- 2 cups all-purpose flour

 - 1/2 cup raisins

-- Drop by tablespoonfuls onto baking sheets coated with cooking spray.
+- Drop by tablespoonfuls onto baking sheets coating with cooking spray.
 Bake at 425° for 8-10 minutes or until lightly browned.
 Remove to wire racks.
 Yield: 2 dozen.